mickfuzz/phd4/_posts/papers/2024-2-27-paper-design-patterns-concrete-frameworks-for-PBL.md

 ### Mid level constructs, frameworks and case studies

-When engaging students in project based work there is a value in identifying key elements and characteristics of the kinds of products, experiences of other project outcomes that

 There are several existing streams of research which explore this area which are potentially useful to draw upon.